zolatso/p12/README.md

 mysql -u root -p
 ```

-You will have created this password during the MySQL installation process.
+You will have created the root password during the MySQL installation process.

 -----